gaoisbest/NLP-Projects/Sequence labeling - NER/README.md

 There are total eight categories here (i.e., shoe, digital, jewelry, bag, facial mask, watch, clothes, wine) and each category contains several brands.

-The initial source codes are from [5], I revised the codes as follows:
+The initial source codes are from [5], which uses the character embedding and word embedding as model input.
+I revised the codes as follows:
 - Add `end_logits` relevant codes in `cost_layer` function in `model.py`, which gives a relative better F1 score.
 For more details, please see my answer to the [issue](https://github.com/zjy-ucas/ChineseNER/issues/10).
 - Add `softmax` classifier besides `CRF` classifier.
 Although `CRF` classifier gives better results, I add `softmax` classifier here.
 - Add `tf.summary` and detailed code comments.